 It probably took me longer to stain than it did to build the table.
 Getting into all of those small spaces and edges is time consuming, and I would constantly stop and sand and restain to get the coloring I wanted.

 The top pieces had the most red in them and were the biggest challenge.
 I found myself mostly using the lighter “driftwood” stain to try and combat the warmer tones.

 At some point I just had to call it quits and accept that it is what it is.
 I was hoping once I brought the table inside it would blend with its surroundings better and wouldn’t look so red.

-Back inside, I laid out my new rug (from Rugs USA—the same 8×10′ I have in my office and my most favorite rug in the world)
+Back inside, I laid out my new jute rug (the same 8×10′ I have in my office and my most favorite rug in the world)

 Then we brought the base in…

 And arranged our boards on top.
 To attach them to the base, we simply screwed them in from above—two 3′ screws per board.

 On the opposite side, the boards weren’t completely straight so we strapped them together and drove the screws in to keep them nice and secure (on an outdoor/picnic table you’d want to leave space between the boards for water to seep through, but not indoors).

 Then I filled the holes with putty.
 I haven’t had a chance to sand them down and add stain yet but it’s on today’s to-do list (we did this yesterday afternoon).

 For extra security, we added two boards in the center and attached them with smaller screws from underneath.
 You can’t see them unless you’re underneath the table.